section-engineering-education/engineering-education/content/articles/understanding-cloud-based-data-architectures/index.md

 #### Performance and scalability
 The cloud data architectural design should be scalable.
 This means it can be adjusted whenever the workload increases or diminishes.
 This ensures that all cloud infrastructures can be expanded with ease in case of a high workload.
 [Vertical and horizontal scaling](https://www.section.io/blog/scaling-horizontally-vs-vertically/) is essential when it comes to cloud computing.

-System performance can be enhanced by adding more RAM using faster storage such as SSD disks and powerful CPUs.
+System performance can be enhanced by adding more RAM, using faster storage such as SSD disks, and powerful CPUs.
 This will enable the cloud infrastructure to handle more load and improve performance.

 #### Robust user interface and data processing
 The cloud infrastructure should be easy to use and more user-friendly.
 A more robust UX design should be embraced with an easy-to-use user interface.
 The backend of the cloud infrastructure should handle data processing and storage appropriately, boosting the entire system's performance.
 Pairing a well-designed frontend with a higher performance backend assures a high-quality cloud computing solution organization.